 Director of Operations

-Anais was raised on a ranch in Texas, and land has always been central to her consciousness.
-She has a deep-seated appreciation of the formative role it plays in communities and of the critical importance of its conservation.
+Anais was raised in the rural Texas Hill Country.
+She has a deep-seated appreciation of the formative role land plays in communities and of the critical importance of its conservation.
 Prior to joining Palmer Land Trust, Anais worked at the U.S. Anti-Doping Agency, growing their TrueSport initiative to change the culture of youth sport into a community-based organization reaching over 1.5 million people.
-In addition to her experience in developing operational and strategic plans, programming, assessments, budgets and partnerships, Anais’s background as a former college professor drives her passion for compellingly communicating and bringing to life the core narrative, goals, and accomplishments of her chosen endeavors.
+In addition to her experience in developing operational and strategic plans, programming, assessments, budgets and partnerships, Anais’s background as a former college professor drives her passion for bringing to life the core narratives that shape our communities.
 When not at work, she can be found riding the local trails on her mountain bike, upside down in yoga, gardening, or playing with her three children.

 Director of Land Stewardship

 Stephanie came to Palmer with broad experience working as an advocate, a policy analyst, and an attorney.
-She grew up sailing on the Chesapeake Bay in Maryland and appreciating the beauty of the natural world.
+She grew up sailing on the Chesapeake Bay in Maryland and playing outside as much as possible.
 Her education includes an undergraduate degree from Rutgers University in International Environmental Studies and a law degree from the University of Colorado in Boulder.
 Stephanie worked with Earthjustice, Western Resource Advocates, and a small water law firm while in law school.
 She practiced law for a few years before moving over to the nonprofit environmental sector in Denver, where she spent six years working on land and water policy issues and increasing her knowledge and skills in conservation and natural resource issues.
-In her spare time, Stephanie enjoys spending time in the beautiful landscapes of Colorado, hiking, running, camping and snowboarding.
+In her spare time, Stephanie enjoys spending time exploring the outdoors with her family, including the newest additions- Miles and Anaya.

 Lower Arkansas Valley Conservation Director